tzuyichiu/IP-over-DNS-Client/README.md

 ## Remarks

-In fact, there are still some challenges in this project that we were unable to overcome, particularly regarding listening to the response.
-On one hand, the DNS protocol utilizes the UDP protocol, which does not involve formal "handshakes."
+In fact, there are still some challenges in this project that we were unable to overcome, particularly regarding listening to the response: the DNS protocol utilizes the UDP protocol, which does not involve formal "handshakes."
-Consequently, the client must continuously send "empty" messages to inquire whether there are any responses from the server, as the server does not spontaneously inform the client, even if, for instance, Google has already responded.
+Consequently, the client must continuously send "empty" messages to inquire whether there are any responses from the server(s), as the intermediate server does not spontaneously inform the client, even if, for instance, the target server has already responded to the intermediate server.

-On the other hand, our approach to transforming DNS packets into binary data does not strictly adhere to the standard DNS protocol, although it is very similar.
-Consequently, a true DNS server would not be able to interpret the data correctly.
-This issue could be easily rectified; however, given the complexities involved in implementing the server component, we made the decision to conclude the project in a simplified manner.
+Given the complexities involved in implementing the server component, we made the decision to conclude the project in a simplified manner.
 Despite these challenges, the communication between the client and server, as well as the encoding/decoding process, have been successfully accomplished.